castodius/poecli/README.md

 - Terms
 - Contributors

-Each option corresponds to the available API endpoints describes in [POEditor API Documentation](https://poeditor.com/docs/api).
+Each option corresponds to the available API endpoints described in [POEditor API Documentation](https://poeditor.com/docs/api).

 ## Issues and feature requests